Home

 - Neg Chins -

 Negative chins, or negs, are excellent for two uses.
-They are useful if don't have the strength to do full chin-ups yet, or to exhaust your arms that last little bit after a tiring set.
+They are useful if don't have the strength to do full chin-ups yet, and also to exhaust your arms that last little bit after a tiring set.

-Grabbing the bar, jump up to the chin-just-over-bar-position (or get your friend to help you lift yourself) and let yourself down slowly.
+Grabbing the bar, jump up to the chin-just-over-bar-position (or get your friend to help you lift yourself); then let yourself down slowly.
 For example, do a slow count to 5 or 10 as you lower yourself.
-You're only working the down movement, not the 'up' part of the chin up.
+You're only working the down movement, not the 'up' part of the chin-up.

 - Narrow Grip -